21407alfredmunga/supply_chain_analytics/README.md

 Use the sidebar to point at an alternative data directory if you keep copies outside the repo.

+The dashboard exposes scenario controls so you can model demand surges, production delays, overtime (production multipliers), and inventory buffers.
+Metrics, charts, and OTIF calculations update instantly based on these assumptions.

 ## Working with the notebooks

 1. With the environment activated, launch Jupyter Lab or Notebook: